 I would not say my healing was an act of courage as much as an act of necessity.
 Those infected wounds were killing me, and if I didn’t choose to heal, I would not have lasted.
-But maybe, doing what is necessary instead of stubbornly self-destructing is courageous.
+But maybe, it is courageous to do what is necessary instead of stubbornly self-destructing.

 Just the decision to take care of myself, instead of waiting for some saviour, has been profoundly transformative.
 I am the one I was waiting for all along!

 You might remember my saying this in The Love Mindset.
-When I wrote the book, I was in a healing honeymoon.
+When I wrote that book, I was on a healing honeymoon.
 I got to see myself in the light of my highest potential.
 Then, the training wheels came off.

 I cannot tell you that I have “healed myself” in any sort of final way.
 I healed myself yesterday, and I will heal myself tomorrow.
 I have processed through past trauma only by being vulnerable, and being vulnerable has meant embracing pain.
 I get hurt all the time.
-And then, I heal again.
-Now, I do have so much joy in my life, but that joy is balanced with sorrow.
-And I’ve realized that this beats numbness any day.
+Then, I heal again.
+I have so much joy in my life, but that joy is balanced with sorrow.
+And I’ve realized that pain beats numbness any day.